 Protect fruits and plants in your garden.
 This may not always be possible a pest control companies will often recommend skipping a year of planting so that the rat extermination can be completed.

 Secondly, a rat control service will recommend you find and seal off potential entry holes.
 That way, you make sure there’s absolutely no way for them to get in.
 Note that a mouse can fit through a hole as small as 6 mm while a rat can fit through a 20 mm hole.
 Rat removal requires a keen eye.
 You have to thoroughly inspect your property to locate tiny holes before sealing them with caulk or non-chewable steel.
 Other potential entry holes to look out for are overlapping tile roofs, spaces between vent pipes, and broken sewer systems, among many others may be needed for effective rat removal.

 Trapping provides a cheap way to handle a rodent infestation problem.
 However, setting effective traps is a skill set.
 Working with professionals like Metro Wildlife and Pest Control is a great idea.
 Suggested baits include peanut butter, whole nuts, berries, bacon, or dry fruits.
 The different types of traps include:

 These are the oldest types of rodent traps.
 They work by delivering a powerful compressive punch once the rodent picks up the bait.
 They often kill the animal quickly, making them a humane option.

 After dealing with a rodent problem, the next stage is a thorough clean-up.
-This involves clearing away their droppings, nesting materials, and more.
-Wearing gloves is vital to prevent the spread of diseases.
+This involves rat fumigation, clearing away their droppings, nesting materials, and more.
+Wearing gloves is vital to prevent the spread of diseases-especially if there have been multiple rats.
 After that, the entire space must be decontaminated.